Katy Mills: 2013–2018

-Mall renovation (2018-2019)
+2018–2019: Interior renovation

-In January 2018, James Ross was the new general manager for Katy Mills mall.
-After long negotiations, James was ready to take on the project and renovate Katy Mills mall.
+In January 2018, James Ross became the new general manager for Katy Mills Mall.
+After long negotiations, James was ready to take on a project to renovate Katy Mills.

-The announcement was held on March 8, 2018.
-They said that they would renovate Katy Mills mall.
-The new features in the mall were replacing the colorful palette with a grayscale palette, new LED lighting, redesigning the tile floor design, redesigning the seating areas, new signage, a completely redesigned Food Court, and a Disney Junior Play Zone.
-The renovation officially started after the first tiles of the flooring of the mall were broken.
+The announcement was held on March 8 of that year.
+The renovation would bring a new color palette, new LED lighting, new flooring, redesigning seating areas, new signage, a fully redesigned food court, and a Disney Junior Play Zone.

-Construction on the renovation started the following month, During the renovation, many new stores opened up, such as Five Below and Go!
-Calendars Games & Toys.
-Actually, this was Katy Mills’ second attempt to reintroduce Go!
-Calendars Games & Toys, as it got replaced by Lavelier in 2019.
-Many stores also relocated, such as Nautica relocating near Marshalls, Michael Kors relocating to the former space of Nautica, Reebok relocating next to Express, and PINK relocating to Bose Factory Store, therefore closing Bose, permanently.
-This eventually made Victoria's Secret become one large store.
-Nine West entered bankruptcy, so it closed.

-The interior renovation was officially completed in 2019.
+The interior renovation was officially completed in February 2019.
 Aside from the completion of the renovation, more stores opened up, such as Helzberg Diamonds, BoxLunch, and Champs Sports.
 It also marked the return of Windsor and Dickies.
-Three companies that suffered from bankruptcy closed, which are Gymboree, Payless, and Dressbarn.
+Three companies that suffered from bankruptcy closed, which were Gymboree, Payless, and Dressbarn.
 Jumpstreet and Segway Outback were also closed.
-The latter two were due to “circumstances beyond [their] control”.
 Kay Jewelers and Fashion Q was also closed.
-Following the completion of the interior, it was time to renovate the exterior.
-As of 2020, the renovation, most notably the exterior of AMC Theatres, remains unfinished.
+Following the completion of the interior, the exterior's renovations would begin.